Transitioning to Medical School: Financial Tips

 PDF, Publication, Medical School, Pre-Med , Credit, FIRST Publication, Loan Consolidation, Loan Forgiveness, Loan Repayment, Managing Money, FIRST

-While the costs associated with securing a residency may be a relatively minor part of your medical education expenses, they can add up quickly.
-Since these fees may not be covered by student loans, it is important to try and keep these costs under control.
+Though the costs associated with applying for a residency position will be a minor portion of the total cost of your medical education, they can still add up.
+Because application fees are not always covered by student loans, it is important to develop a plan early on for how you will manage these...